ozdogan15/srilanka/README.md

 You're all done!
 Your map should now clearly display the Sri Lankan district boundaries with the areas of rice cultivation highlighted in red.

 <ins>Example 2: </ins>Steps to recreate Figure 6 in the manuscript.
-Note that instructions on how to generate only a single panel of Figure 6 is provided.
-The process can be repeated to produce other panels for this figure.
 Figure 6 contains patial patterns of the summed rice index from various parts of Sri Lanka.
 In general, hues of dark blue indicate a high rice index associated with rice presence, while colors of green, yellow, and red indicate the presence of non-rice crops and other land cover types.
-Attention is drawn to examples with a large contrast of rice fields (dark blue hues) juxtaposed against non-rice areas (green to yellow to red hues).
+Attention is drawn to examples with a large contrast of rice fields (dark blue hues) juxtaposed against non-rice areas (green to yellow to red hues). *Note that these instructions will only generate a single panel of an arbitrary location as an illustration of Figure 6 panels.
+The process can be repeated to produce other panels for this figure.*

+1. Run [this GEE](https://code.earthengine.google.com/d424339e61466f3aa6ff071987a5f6f4) script to export a single year [2020] Rsum image for an example location in Sri Lanka.

+2. Add Your GeoTIFF image to QGIS.
+The image would have been generated from bullet 1 above.
+First, open QGIS and add your raster image to the project.
+Open a new or existing QGIS project.
+Locate your GeoTIFF file in the Browser Panel.
+Drag and drop the file into the Layers Panel or directly onto the map canvas.
+The image will likely appear in grayscale.

+3. Open the Symbology Panel.
+Next, you'll access the layer styling options where you can change how the raster is displayed.
+In the Layers Panel, right-click on your GeoTIFF layer.
+Select Properties from the context menu.
+In the new window that opens, click on the Symbology tab on the left.

+4. Set the Render Type.
+You need to switch from the default grayscale renderer to one that allows for color gradients.
+At the top of the Symbology panel, click the dropdown menu for Render type.
+Change the selection from Singleband gray to Singleband pseudocolor.

+5. Create the Custom Color Ramp.
+This is where you'll define your specific Red -> Yellow -> Dark Blue color scheme.
+Look for the Color ramp setting.
+Click the dropdown arrow next to the default color bar.
+From the menu, select Create New Color Ramp.
+In the Color ramp type dropdown, choose Gradient.
+You will now define the "stops" for your gradient.
+By default, you have two stops: one at the beginning (0.0) and one at the end (1.0).
+Set the starting color (Red): Click on the first stop (the square marker on the left).
+Click the Color box and select a bright red.
+Set the ending color (Dark Blue): Click on the second stop (the square marker on the right).
+Click the Color box and select a dark blue.
+Add the middle color (Yellow): Double-click in the middle of the gradient bar.
+A new stop will appear.
+Select this new stop, click the Color box, and choose a bright yellow.
+You can drag this stop left or right to position the yellow exactly where you want it in the transition.
+For your 0-3 range, leaving it in the center (position 0.5000) is a good starting point.
+Click OK to save your new gradient.

+6. Apply the Color Ramp to Your Data.
+Finally, apply your newly created color ramp to the values in your GeoTIFF.
+Back in the main Symbology panel, ensure your new Red-Yellow-Blue ramp is selected.
+Click the Classify button at the bottom.
+QGIS will read the values from your raster (from 0 to 3) and apply the full extent of your color ramp to that range.
+Click Apply to see your changes on the map.
+Click OK to close the Properties window.

+Your GeoTIFF image should now be colorized, with lower values appearing in red, transitioning through yellow for the middle values, and ending with dark blue for the highest values.

 # Data availability statement